Patchethium/Celosia/README.md

 ## License

-Dual-licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0 or the MIT license http://opensource.org/licenses/MIT, at your option.
+`Anthelia` is dual-licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0 or the MIT license http://opensource.org/licenses/MIT, at your option.
 This file may not be copied, modified, or distributed except according to those terms.

 ## Terminology